 - The “No plastic bags allowed” law is strictly adhered to, down to forbidding flip-flop shoes.

-- Last Saturday of every month is commonly practiced as a community cleaning day, sustaining Rwanda as one of the cleanest countries in Africa.
+- Last Saturday of every month is a community cleaning day.
+It sustains Rwanda as one of the cleanest countries in Africa.

 - “A cow to every family!” forms part of the Government’s policy of economic assistance.
-A cow is given to all the needy since this animal produces milk and valuable fertilizer.
-The first calf is always returned to the state fund and will be given to another needy family.
+The government gives the cow to all the needy since this animal produces milk and valuable fertilizer.
+Above all, the first calf is always returned to the state fund and will be given to another needy family.
 The remaining offspring are the property of the owners.

 - Kivu is the only lake on the continent with no crocodiles.

 - Volcanoes National Park is a natural habitat for certain local plants producing a distinct aroma of beer.